 The course contributes to raising technical and ethical standards for humanitarian work, and to fostering collaboration between the academic and humanitarian worlds through:

-• Favoring problem solving and participatory learning based on practice, concrete situations and decision taking
+• Favouring problem solving and participatory learning based on practice, concrete situations and decision taking

 • Learning from selected readings, group work, lectures by experts, simulations of disasters, field visits and presentations by the participants